Last Updated on 07/16/2021

 Where to Stay

-We literally booked the Haley Hotel in the car just a few hours before we arrived.
+We booked the Haley Hotel in the car just a few hours before we arrived.
 This hotel has that laid back California vibe offering outdoor lounge spaces (think corn hole, a large chess game and hanging rattan chairs).
-There was actually a wedding party staying there when we checked in and they looked like they were having the best time hanging out together.
+There was also a wedding party staying there and they were having the best time hanging out together.

 Where to Eat